Omolinari10/Capstone-Project-2-NLP/Final Report/README.md

-Final Report for my Capstone 2 Project
+Final Report and slides for my Capstone 2 Project